wrkzdev/turtlecoin-rpc-js/README.md

 }
 ```

-## Walletd RPC API Interface
+## Service RPC API Interface

-We expose all of the walletd RPC API commands via the ```Walletd``` interface.
+We expose all of the `turtle-service` RPC API commands via the ```Service``` interface.
 Each of the below methods are [Javascript Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
 For safety sake, **always** handle your promise catches as we do use them properly.

 ***Special Note:*** Any and all amounts/fees will already be in HUMAN readable units.
 DO NOT DIVIDE THEM AGAIN unless you've specified ```decimalDivisor``` as ```1``` in the options.
 You have been warned.